reflectoring/reflectoring.github.io/_posts/hacks/2017-04-14-How to sign.md

 ```

 What are advantages of this way?
 The signature is small, the code is small and clear.
 It can be used, if you have a requirement to keep
-the signature simple and quick, for example by signing a URL, if you want to add signature to your URL.
+the signature simple and quick, for example by signing an URL, if you want to add a signature to your URL.
 What disadvantages did you get by
 this way?
 First, the verifier has to know which certificate he or she should use to verify the signature.
 Second, the verifier has to know
-what signature algorithm he or she has to use to verify the data.
-Third, the signer and the verifier have to bind the data and signature.
-It means you can use this kind
+what signature algorithm he or she has to use to verify the signature.
+Third, the signer and the verifier have to bind the data and the signature.
-of signature very well inside of one system.
+It means you can use this kind of signature very well inside of one system.

 To avoid these disadvantages it is helpful to use a standard format of signature.
 The standard is *Cryptographic Message Syntax (CMS)* defined in
 [RFC5652](https://tools.ietf.org/html/rfc5652).
 CMS describes several standards of cryptographic data, but we are interested in *Signed-data* format.
 The signed data in this format has a lot of information, that can help you to verify the signature.
 So how can you create such data structure?
-Native java means are not enough in this case.
-Actually you need a solution of two problems.
+The native java means are not enough in this case.
+Actually you need the solution of two problems.
 First, you need a JCE-Provider.
 Second, you need a cryptographic library, that can create a *CMS Signed-data*.
 Any cryptographic operation in Java is specified in JCE interface.
 Everybody who wants to use this interface needs
 an implementation of it.
 Such implementation is called JCE provider.
 Your JDK has already a JCE-Provider named
 [SUN](http://docs.oracle.com/javase/8/docs/technotes/guides/security/SunProviders.html#SUNProvider).
-Though the Sun provider solves the first problem, but JDK dos'n have any library for cryptographic standard format.
+Though the Sun provider solves the first problem, but JDK does not have any library for cryptographic standard format.
 That is why you have to chose a cryptographic library.
 [BouncyCastle](https://www.bouncycastle.org/java.html) is a good choice.
-It is a JCE-Provider
+It is a JCE provider
 and has a lot cryptographic functions of the high abstract level.
 The code to create a signature can look like this (JavaDoc of BouncyCastle)

 ```java